SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Primal Strike

-Starting at 6th level, your attacks in beast form count as magical for the purpose of overcoming resistance and immunity to non magical attacks and damage.
+Starting at 6th level, your attacks in beast form count as magical for the purpose of overcoming resistance and immunity to non-magical attacks and damage.
 You can also transform into a beast with a challenge rating as high as your druid level divided by 3, rounded down.

 ### Level 10